 - To coat with chocolate, place the wafer on a fork or small spatula and slowly dip it into the melted chocolate.
 Don't push it too deep.
 Using a spoon, pour some melted chocolate on the wafer, making sure all of it is properly coated.

 - Place the coated wafers on the lined baking sheet.

 - Transfer to freezer for at least an hour.

 * Use plant-based protein powder for the vegan / dairy-free version.
-This type of protein powder tends to absorb more moisture than whey.
-What I would suggest is to gradually add some warm water or almond milk until you obtain the consistency of a fluffy cake frosting.
+This type of protein powder will absorb more moisture than whey.
+Add 1/4 cup almond milk to the food processor before processing.
+If too thick, add some more almond milk gradually until you obtain the consistency of a fluffy cake frosting.
 (Add 1 tablespoon, spin, repeat until you are satisfied with the texture)